Musicradio WABC: Those Great DJ's!

 1965-1982: Ron Lundy

 Born June 25, 1934, Ron started as a record librarian in his hometown of Memphis, Tennessee at radio station WHMM.
 One night when a disc jockey failed to come to work, he was put on the air.
 The owner of WDDT in Greenville Mississippi heard him and immediately offered him a job as a full time disc jockey the next day!
 Ron then worked at WLCS in Baton Rouge Louisiana before moving to WIL in St. Louis where he was know as the WIL "Wile Child".
 Ron met Dan Ingram at WIL and it was on Dan's recommendation that he was hired at WABC in September, 1965.
 Ron briefly handled overnights before becoming Musicradio WABC's midday fixture in 1966.
 It was Ron's voice that was heard in the movie "Midnight Cowboy" when Dustin Hoffman and John Voight arrive in New York City.
 Ron remained at WABC up until its switch to Talkradio in May, 1982.
 After WABC, Ron was supposed to be a part of a satellite Top 40 format produced by ABC and spearheaded by Rick Sklar called "SuperRadio".
 But, the project was scrapped just before its intended debut.
 Ron then did some voice-over work for WABC-TV in New York.
 In February 1984, he joined WCBS-FM in midday's.
 In June of 1997 his CBS-FM show was awarded the 1997 "BronzeWorld Medal" at the New York Festivals Radio Programming Awards for the "best local personality".
 This competition included more than 1300 entries from 33 countries!
 Best known for his "Hello Luv... this is Ron Lundy from the Greatest City in the World" announcement, Ron retired from radio on September 18, 1997.
 You can hear his last show in the Ron Lundy Retires From Radio section.
-He and Dan Ingram remain very close friends.
+Ron passed away at the age of 75 in Mississippi on May 15, 2010.

 1972-1982: Johnny Donovan

 Started at WOR-FM in New York in 1968 before moving to WABC in 1972, Johnny did fill in work and an early afternoon (1-3PM) show.
-Johnny is still at Talkradio WABC as Production Director and is the studio announcer for Rush Limbaugh's "E.I.B." radio network.
-Johnny can also be heard doing voice-over work for various radio commercials.
+As of July 2013, Johnny is still at Talkradio WABC as production director and is the studio announcer for Rush Limbaugh's "E.I.B." radio network.

 1960-1962: Farrell Smith (1-3 PM)